 In addition to following your doctor's instructions for care, you can try these techniques to help reduce glare or soothe your eyes.

-Apply over-the-counter (nonprescription) salt solution (5 percent sodium chloride) eyedrops or ointment.
+Apply over-the-counter (nonprescription) salt solution (5% sodium chloride) eyedrops or ointment.

 Dry your eyes with a hair dryer.
-Hold it at arm's length and direct warm — not hot — air across your face two or three times a day.
+Hold it at arm's length and direct warm — not hot — air across your face, especially in the morning when swelling is worse.
 This helps remove excess fluid in the cornea, which decreases swelling.

 Preparing for an appointment